Product Name:

 Antibody Positive Control: The observed molecular mass of the processed target protein on SDS-PAGE gels is reported to be around 100-115 kDa.

-Scientific Background: EphB2 is a protein-tyrosine kinase of the TK group and Eph family.
-It is a receptor kinase, and is activated by binding ephrin-B1, B2, or B3.
+Scientific Background: EphB2 is a receptor protein-tyrosine kinase of the TK group and Eph family.
+It is activated by binding ephrin-B1, B2, or B3, followed by receptor dimerization.
+It features an extracellular region for ligand binding, a single transmembrane domain, and a cytoplasmic tyrosine kinase domain.
 Eph and Eph receptors are associated with nervous system development events, and lead to contact-dependent signalling through adjacent cells.
 Eph receptors are widely expressed in early development and rarely detected in adult tissues.
 EphB2 signalling has an important role in the development and structural organization of neurons.
+It regulates axon guidance in the developing nervous system (retinal ganglion cells, inner ear efferents) and maintains neuronal connectivity and excitatory synapse formation, specifically through interaction with NMDA receptors.
 EphB2 is also involved in angiogenesis, palate development and inner ear development through endolymph production.
-EphB2 appears to be a tumour suppressor protein (TSP).
+It is often overexpressed in various cancers (e.g., glioblastoma, colorectal cancer), where it promotes tumour progression, invasion, and migration through Epithelial-Mesenchymal Transition (EMT).
+EphB2 also appears to be act as a tumour suppressor protein (TSP).
 The active form of the protein kinase normally acts to inhibit tumour cell proliferation.
 EphB2 mutations have been found in prostate cancer.
 Most prostate cancers are adenocarcinomas that derived from acini of the prostatic ducts.
 K1019X mutation was significantly more common in African American probands.
 Over-expression of EphB2 has been frequently detected in both well-differentiated adenocarcinomas (10 of 13) and poorly differentiated adenocarcinomas (9 of 14).
 EphB2 expression restricts the invasiveness of colorectal cancer cells into ephrin-B1 expressing cell populations, thus segregating cancer cells from normal cells.
+This description may include information annotated by UniProt and/or Google AI.